dmorfe/playbook_orchestration/README.md

       -i INPUTFILE, --inputfile INPUTFILE
                             inputfile name is required.
       -w W                  specify if configuration should be save into Startup Config.
-'Y' to write config 'N.\ to preserve Startup Config.
+'Y' to write config 'N' to preserve Startup Config.
 This is a required paramenter.
       -ts TS                Number of Threads to be created.
 Must be a number from 1 thru 20 If a number greater than 20 is entered, the